 - Use washed takeaway containers as stackable containers for frozen food.

-- Use glass jars to store food or things like buttons and nails.
-You can also give glass jars to friends or groups who make jams.
+- Use glass jars to store food or other items, or pass them on to friends or groups who make jams.

 - Use small plastic bags to wrap wet and smelly rubbish or to pick up after your pet.